-WordPress users wanting to customize their websites can choose from a range of page builders whose intuitive, drag-and-drop nature means that no HTML or CSS coding knowledge is required - read our WordPress.com website builder review for more details on how the platform works.
+WordPress users wanting to customize their websites can choose from a range of page builders whose intuitive, drag-and-drop nature means that no HTML or CSS coding knowledge is required.

-To help you decide which WordPress page builder is best for you, we've listed eight of the top options on the market.
-For a run-down of non-WordPress options that you may wish to consider, check out our guide discussing the best website builders.
+If you're using WordPress.org, and need help to decide which WordPress page builder is best for you, we've listed eight of the top options on the market.
+For a run-down of non-WordPress options that you may wish to consider, check out our guide that evaluates the best website builders.

 - Price: Free or $49 for Pro